StackVista/stackstate-docs/configure/topology/identifiers.md

 * `stackpack:<name>` - objects belonging to StackPacks.
 * `stackpack:<name>:shared` - objects shared between instances of a StackPack.
 * `stackpack:<name>:instance:{{instanceId}}`- objects belonging to a specific instance of a StackPack, where `{{instanceId}}` is a handlebar that returns the ID provided during the StackPack installation process for each specific instance of the StackPack.
-* `system:auto` - objects created by the system that do not belong to any specific StackPacks.
+* `system:auto` - objects created by the system that don't belong to any specific StackPacks.

 ### Type-name and free-form